 “For certain clients, a 15-pay policy can be an awesome product,” said Elan Moas, an investment adviser representative with Coastal Wealth in Ft.
 Lauderdale, Florida.
 “It provides the protection of a to-age-100 policy, but it’s paid up after 15 years.
 Because of this, you have higher early cash value without any further premiums due after the 15th year.
 That coupled with the favorable borrowing rate means you can get a retirement income stream from the policy on very good terms.”

 The values cited in this example would be guaranteed.
-They don’t take into account other factors that could increase cash value beyond the guaranteed level, particularly the addition and performance of possible dividends paid out by insurance companies on participating life insurance policies, which can be used to increase both the amount of life insurance and policy cash value.3 (Related: Understanding whole life insurance dividends)
+They don’t take into account other factors that could increase cash value beyond the guaranteed level, particularly the addition and performance of possible dividends paid out by insurance companies on participating life insurance policies, which can be used to increase both the amount of life insurance death benefit protection and policy cash value.3 (Related: Understanding whole life insurance dividends)

 Of course, this example only focuses on two types of premium policies.
 There can be a variety of choices.
 On top of that, premiums can be paid with different frequencies, from annual to monthly, to meet individual budget requirements.
 (Related: What premium plan may work for you?)

 Additionally, there are other types of permanent life insurance that also have a cash value component, albeit it is built and grows in different ways.
 And while premiums for whole life insurance are level, premiums for those other types of insurance, like universal life insurance or variable universal life insurance, don’t have to be.
-(Term life insurance, which provides protection for a set number of years, does not have a cash value component.)
+(Term life insurance, which provides protection for a set number of years, generally does not have a cash value component.)

-Many people opt to talk with a MassMutual financial professional, who can help lay out the options, generate illustrations like the ones above, and discuss what might be appropriate for an individual situation.
+Many people choose to talk with a MassMutual financial professional, who can help lay out the options, generate illustrations like the ones above, and discuss what might be appropriate for an individual situation.
 (Need a financial professional?
 Find one here)